nishantshah977/learning-js/README.md

 The array you are given represents the menu of breakfast options available at the hotel.
 The Chef decided to replace one of the options with "Fluffy Pancakes".
 Write a program to take the index as input, replace the element with that index with "Fluffy Pancakes", and output the new menu to the console as an array.

+# Seventh
+The player receives points after passing each level of a game.
+The program given takes the number of passed levels as input, followed by the points gained for each level, and creates the corresponding array of points.
+Complete the program to calculate and output to the console the sum of all gained points.
+**Thanks to Prashant Sir for help**